 For many years, doctors recommended starting babies on solids by introducing rice cereal.
 However, recent research shows that rice cereal may not be a necessary stepping stone in your baby’s development.
 The main concern with rice cereal is exposure to arsenic, a known carcinogen that increases the risk of cardiovascular and immune diseases.
 Even in tiny quantities, arsenic can be very dangerous to babies.
 It is not recommended to add rice cereal to bottles as a way to make your baby sleep longer.
 Although rice cereal is easy to digest and a relatively low-risk food in relation to food allergies, always discuss with your child’s pediatrician whether the nutritional benefit outweighs the risks.

 Love our blog post?
-Join our loving and supportive KeaBabies Love Group and interact with our fellow KeaMommies and receive great advises from all mamas!
+Join our loving and supportive KeaBabies Love Group and interact with our fellow KeaMommies and receive great advice from all mamas!

 Follow us on Instagram @KeaBabies!